onosproject/onos-test/docs/run.md

-The primary interface for setting up test clusters and running tests is the `onit` command, which provides a suite of commands for setting up and tearing down test clusters, adding and removing [device simulators][simulators], adding and removing networks of [stratum] switches, running tests, and viewing test history.
+The primary interface for setting up test clusters and running tests is the `onit` command, which provides a suite of commands for setting up and tearing down test clusters, adding and removing [device simulators][simulators], adding and removing networks of [stratum] switches, adding and removing applications, running tests, and viewing test history.
 To see list of `onit commands` run `onit` from the shell as follows:
 ```bash
 > onit
 Run onos integration tests on Kubernetes